sourcegraph/sourcegraph-public-snapshot/doc/dev/roadmap/index.md

 - Integration into code review
 - Automation of large-scale code changes

+Our current product priorities are:

-The current product focus is on the usability, scalability, and automation features of the product.
-We strive to make Sourcegraph intuitive to use for anyone looking for answers about their code, and easy for admins to configure and maintain.
-We expect Sourcegraph to perform reliably at scale for our largest customers.
-We intend to create code change automation features that organically spread value throughout an organization.
+- Usability: Sourcegraph is intuitive to use for anyone looking for answers about their code, and easy for admins to configure and maintain.
+- Scalability: Sourcegraph performs reliably at scale for our largest customers.
+- Automation: clean up tech debt and make other large-scale code changes across your entire code base.

 ## In 3-6 months, Sourcegraph will have